carbonplan/sai-downscaling/docs/how-to/deploy.md

 orphan: true
 ---

-# Deploy the Pipeline
+# Deploy the pipeline

-The downscaling pipeline is deployed via GitHub Actions using pre-defined config files in `configs/`. `.github/workflows/deploy.yml` holds six jobs:
+We deploy the downscaling pipeline from GitHub Actions, against config files checked into `configs/`, one directory per global climate model (GCM). `.github/workflows/deploy.yml` holds 6 jobs, listed below with what fires each one.

 | Job | Purpose | Trigger |
 |---|---|---|